MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery.md

 - **Legal hold notifications**.
 Manage the process of communicating with case custodians.
 A legal hold notification instructs custodians to preserve content that's relevant to the case.
 You can track the notices that have been received, read, and acknowledged by custodians.
 The communications workflow in Advanced eDiscovery allows you to create and send initial notifications, reminders, and escalations if custodians fail to acknowledge a hold notification.

 - **Advanced indexing**.
-When you add custodial and non-custodian data sources to a case, the associated content locations are re-indexed (in a process called *Advanced indexing*) so that any content that was deemed as partially indexed is reprocessed to make it fully searchable when you collect data for an investigation.
+When you add custodial and non-custodian data sources to a case, the associated content locations are reindexed (in a process called *Advanced indexing*) so that any content that was deemed as partially indexed is reprocessed to make it fully searchable when you collect data for an investigation.

 - **Error remediation**.
 Fix processing errors using a process called *error remediation*.
 Error remediation allows you to rectify data issues that prevent Advanced eDiscovery from properly processing the content during Advanced indexing.
 For example, files that are password protected can't be processed since the files are locked or encrypted.
 Using error remediation, you can download files with errors, remove the password protection, and then upload the remediated files.